 In the Fruita area, there are fifteen day hiking trails with trailheads located along Utah Highway 24 and the Scenic Drive.
 These trails offer the hiker a wide variety of options, from easy strolls over level ground to strenuous hikes involving steep climbs over uneven terrain near cliff edges.
 Hikes may take you deep into a narrow gorge, to the top of high cliffs for a bird's eye view of the surrounding area, under a natural stone arch, to historic inscriptions... and much, much more!
 Round trip distances vary in length from less than 0.25 miles to 10 miles (0.8-16 km).
 All trails are well-marked with signs at the trailhead and at trail junctions and by cairns (stacks of rocks) along the way.
 Some trails have self-guiding brochures which are available, for a nominal fee, at the trailhead or at the visitor center.

 Capitol Reef offers many hiking options for serious backpackers and those who enjoy exploring remote areas.
 Marked hiking routes lead into narrow, twisting gorges, slot canyons, and to spectacular viewpoints high atop the Waterpocket Fold.
 Popular backcountry hikes in the southern section of the park include Upper and Lower Muley Twist Canyons and Halls Creek.
 Backcountry hiking opportunities also exist in the Cathedral Valley area and near Fruita...the possibilities are endless!
-Stop in the visitor center and talk to a ranger if you are interested in a backcountry hike.
-They can help you pick out a hike that will fit your time and abilities.
+A backcountry permit is required for camping outside of established campgrounds.
+The permit is free and can be obtained in person at the visitor center during normal business hours.

 Always carry water!
 Even the shortest stroll will make you thirsty on a 100°F (37.8°C) summer day.
 Potable water is available at a water bottle filling station outside the visitor center, and at the spigots in front of each restroom in the Fruita campground.
 A minimum of one gallon per person per day is recommended, more for backpackers.
 Water is scarce in the backcountry, especially during the hot summer months.
 Waterpockets, seeps, and springs are scattered throughout canyon country but are unreliable.
 Plan to carry in all your water.
 If you do use water from backcountry sources, boil or filter the water before drinking to kill Giardia.